On a small cancellation theorem of Gromov: Proof (expanded version)

 Convention: A tile may bear a word which is not simple (i.e.\ is a power of a smaller word).
-In this case the tile has a non-trivial automorphism.
-Say that on each boundary component of a tile we mark a starting point and that a map between tiles has to preserve marked points.
-This is useful for the study of torsion because with this convention asphericity of a presentation implies torsion-freeness and asphericity of the Cayley complex.
-Note that our definition of asphericity is thus slightly stronger than the one in~\cite{LS}.
+In this case the tile would have a non-trivial automorphism.
+To prevent this, say that on each \tempgras{boundary} component of a tile we mark a starting point and that a map between tiles has to preserve marked points.
+This is useful for the study of asphericity and torsion (see Definition~\ref{def:asphericity}).